AdaCore/training_material/style_guide.rst

     ``-----------------``

-Do not use roles in slide titles.
+Do not use roles or emphasis in slide titles.
 It can change the color of the text, and makes extracting titles from slides more difficult.
-Current behavior is to put the highlighted text in quotes.
+Current behavior is to put the text you want highlighted in quotes.

 ---------------
 Code Examples